gDelgado14/gDelgado14.github.io/expectations/index.md

 > If you want to learn more about the Next 36 and who is associated with it and why it was founded, click [here](https://www.nextcanada.com/about).

+## A turning point is nigh

+For over 10 years, Canadian government was ruled by conservative policies, which in turn permeated our already-conservative culture.

+But times are changing and Canada is positioned to become the Global leader in innovation. (talk about Next Canada, Perimiter Institute, Vannevar Bush's letter - "Science, the endless frontier" and how being a scientific leader lends itself to a strong national defense and economy).
+U.S.'s platforms, either for the Democrats or Republicans are not inherently weak, but the leaders put in charge of upholding such platforms are evidently not suitable to execute.

+Clinton is akin to Stephen Harper, who will try to enact conservative policies that will help stall American's impact on global economic output.

+Donald Trump's views are right in that the US is no longer the great economic leader it once was.
+But the guy is a baffoon, so he wouldn't be the effective leader to brign the nation back to its glory days.
+Compounding with the fact that we now have a Liberal Prime Minister who is an advocate for innovation, we are poised to make our mark.
+But this is not without its people willing to take risks and ceize the opportunity that we have.

 ---